piedoom/mat/README.md

 - Blender is using a Physically-Based node setup as documented [here](https://www.youtube.com/watch?v=V3wghbZ-Vh4).
 Avoid using multiple shaders, and stick to either the Dialectric or Metallic shader provided.
 If you need help, check out the aforementioned link, or look at some already-created materials as an example.
 - Resolution, target object, and camera settings must stay the same for consistency.
 You can increase the amount of samples, but please do not decrease any more than the default amount.
 - Export as a PNG.
 The background is transparent!
 - As of writing, Blender is using experimental features like microdisplacements.
 Please upgrade to at least version 2.78 before rendering.
+Use this to your advantage - use heightmaps instead of normalmaps with true displacement when doing thumbnail renders.
+- Blender is also using a custom colorspace called Filmic Blender.
+Please, do not render in sRGB.

 Things to keep in mind while creating textures:
 ===============================================